MiguelRiveraDev/programming-paradigms-examples/README.md

 - ExpressionsVsStatements: Illustrates referential transparency of pure computations vs statements and side effects

+- SideEffectComposition: Illustrates why side effects do not compose

 - KVRepoLaws: Defines and checks laws for the KVRepo algebra